-Distribution: Occurring in scattered locations throughout Washington; widely distributed throughout much of North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; widely distributed throughout much of North America.

 Habitat: Distrubed areas such as roadsides, fields, and waste lots.